craigmulligan/nawr/README.md

 }
 ```

-Add a front page to query your database:
+Add a Home page which queries your database:

 ```js
 // pages/index.js